darkpanda

 - 2: Large - pangeaish world

-- Temperature: this controls the span ratio of arid areas (deserts) around the equator
+- Temperature: controls the spread ratio of arid areas (deserts) from the equator towards the poles

 - 0: Cool - more tundra/artic